 Manhaul - A sledging trip where the sledge is pulled by men rather than vehicles.
 Br, Aus.

 Mactown - A nickname for the US base at McMurdo.
-Others are McMudhole and Dirt Town because of the gritty volcanic soil there that is exposed in the summer.
+Others are McMudhole and Dirt Town because of the dark gritty volcanic ground there that is exposed in the summer.
 Am

 Mank, manky - Overcast weather, particularly common in the Maritime Antarctic Br.